top of page

 Exploring Bukhara’s Old City With Kids

-Po-i-Kalyan Complex at Sunset
+Po-i-Kalyan at Sunset

 The Po-i-Kalyan complex is one of the most famous attractions in Bukhara, and seeing it at sunset was unforgettable.